gurhangursoy/Guess-My-Number-/README.md

 # Guess My Number !
-> It is a mini challenge game that you can play with your friends.
+> It is a mini game that you can play with your friends.

 ## Table of contents
 * [General info](#general-info)